Security

 WHERE resource.exposed_internet = true

-OPTIONAL MATCH (internet)-[can_access:CAN_ACCESS]->(resource)
+OPTIONAL MATCH (internet:Internet)-[can_access:CAN_ACCESS]->(resource)

-UNWIND nodes(path) as n
+UNWIND nodes(p) AS n

-OPTIONAL MATCH (n)-[pfr]-(pf:ProwlerFinding {{status: 'FAIL', provider_uid: $provider_uid}})
+OPTIONAL MATCH (n)-[pfr]-(pf:{PROWLER_FINDING_LABEL} {{status: 'FAIL'}})

 internet, can_access